Rally of Republican Lefts: Foundation

 After World War II, France was governed by the Three-parties alliance composed of the Communists, the Socialists and the Christian democratic Popular Republican Movement (MRP).

 The Radical Party and the pre-war right-wing groups were considered jointly responsible for the 1940 collapse of the Third Republic.
 In the same time, the attempt to gather the non-Communist Resistance in a new party, the UDSR, failed.
 In 1946, they formed a coalition to resist to the Three-parties alliance in the legislative elections.

 They defined themselves as "left-wing republicans" whilst they opposed left-wing policies.
 Indeed, until the end of the 19th century, the French left was defined as republican and the right as pro-monarchy.
 Then, when the republic was no longer questioned, the conservative republican groups, who had sat at the center-left of the assemblies, moved to the right-wing seats, but they continued to consider themselves as left-wingers: this is known as sinistrisme.

 When the Communists were ejected from the government during the May 1947 crisis, the RGR joined the government of the Third force with the SFIO, the MRP, then the National Center of Independents and Peasants.

 The RGR obtained 11.6% of the votes in 1946, 11,1% in 1951 and 3.9% of 1956 (most of the Radicals had decided to present themselves as members of the Republican Front of Pierre Mendès France.)

 In 1955, under the leaderships of Pierre Mendès France and François Mitterrand, the Radical Party and the UDSR advocated left-wing policies and left the RGR.
 Their internal opponents pursued the RGR, which became a small center-right party led by Prime Minister Edgar Faure and composed of Radicals expelled from the party.
-It disappeared in 1958, many Radicals joining again the Radical party while Jean-Paul David created the Parti libéral européen (European Liberal Party), which would eventually fusion in 1978 with the Parti Radical Valoisien.
+It disappeared in 1958, many Radicals joining again the Radical Party while Jean-Paul David created the Parti libéral européen (European Liberal Party), which would eventually fuse in 1978 with the Parti Radical Valoisien.